StoneMasons4106/sleeper-ffl-discordbot/README.md

 ## Features

-* Specific information about your league such as the names and members.
+* Specific information about your league such as the names, members, trade deadline, and starting week of the playoffs.

 * See your matchups and scoreboards for the current week.